 Spivak highlights how nationalism is often tied to the circumstance of one’s birth/shared ancestry, even superseding other aspects like migration, marriage, and history.
 “As I was growing up, then, I realized that nationalism was related to reproductive heteronormativity as a source of legitimacy,” she explains.

-Speaking in one’s mother tongue or attachment to a piece of land is the most common marker of nationalism.
+Speaking in one’s mother tongue or attaching to a piece of land is the most common marker of nationalism.
 Spivak explores how the love of a mother tongue or land can become transformed into “the nation thing”.
 She writes:

 “Why is the first learned language so important?
 Because it teaches every human infant to negotiate the public and the private outside of the public–private divide as we have inherited it from the legacy of European history.”

-Spivak maintains that “the rock-bottom comfort in one’s language and one’s home, with which nationalism conjures, is not a positive affect.”
+Spivak maintains that “the rock-bottom comfort in one’s language and one’s home, with which nationalism conjures, is not a positive effect.”
 For context, she cites her long-term connection with the subaltern Indian aboriginal Sabar women, and how they negotiate and face issues of land and language.

 As a tool to create greater awareness and multiplicity of perspectives, Spivak suggests that humanities studies be given greater emphasis.
 If imagination feeds nationalism, she writes, then the teaching of humanities can prepare the reader’s imagination to go beyond “the self-identity of nationalism towards the complex textuality of the international”.